marcushellberg/java-ai-receipt-scan/README.md

-# AI Receipt Scanner demo
+# AI Receipt Scanner demo in Java

 This demo app shows you how to extract information from a receipt using Spring AI.
 It uses Spring AI to extract the information from the receipt and Vaadin Flow to build the UI.